IsaacVerm/weblog/posts/prompting-llm-with-images-chess-positions-physical-board/prompting-llm-with-images-chess-positions-physical-board.md

-# 22-03-2025 - prompting LLM with images chess positions physical board
+# Prompting LLM with images chess positions physical board

 For quite some time I have been thinking how cool it would be to have a physical chess board setup digitizing the moves.
 You could play moves and the moves will be registered so you can analyse the game on your computer later on.
 Apparently [boards like that already exist](https://digitalgametechnology.com/products/home-use-e-boards), but they're quite pricy and if I check the [reviews](https://www.reddit.com/r/chess/comments/s583d7/dgt_pegasus_board_review/) I'm not that convinced they work all that well.